- The target user experience

-Same as the public embed, but now it’s an iframe secured by a signed JSON Web Token (JWT).
-To set up secure embedding, you’ll need an iframe with a link to the question or dashboard on the front end, as well as server code on the back end to create the token.
+This looks the same as a public embed, but it’s an iframe secured by a signed JSON Web Token (JWT).
+To set up signed embedding, you’ll need an iframe with a link to the question or dashboard on the front end, as well as server code on the back end to create the token.
 You can then sign tokens with a user ID, and do some cool things via parameterization.

 For example, you can create filters on dashboards that can accept parameters, and filter that data in the dashboard based on those parameters.
 You could have a parameterized dashboard that accepts a user ID, so when that user logs in, the dashboard would only show users data restricted to their user ID.
 In other words, you can create a generic dashboard for user data that any user can access, but each individual will only see data relevant to them.

-The big drawback with secure embedding is that customers will not be able to drill through the data.
-And the reason drill-through is unavailable is because Metabase does not know what data permissions the user has access to.
+The big drawback with secure embedding is that people can’t drill through the data because Metabase doesn’t know what data permissions the user has.
 Metabase may know that the user is

 user_id: 13, but there’s no connection between that user 13 and a user account in Metabase (and therefore the groups and permissions the user has access to).
 To link accounts across your application and your Metabase instance, we’ll need full app embedding and single sign-on.